aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-dot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to DOT?</h2>

+EMLX is a file format used by Apple Mail to store emails.
+It is a plain text file that contains the email message, including the headers, body, and attachments.
+On the other hand, DOT is a file format used by Microsoft Word to store documents.
+It is a binary file that contains the document's formatting, layout, and other information.
+Converting EMLX to DOT is useful for users who want to view their emails in a more user-friendly format, such as a Word document.

-For a Python developer, who is trying to add a EMLX to DOT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOT format.
+<h2>How Aspose.Total Helps for EMLX to DOT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert EMLX to DOT using Python.
+It is a two-step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly, load the converted HTML using Aspose.Words for Python via .NET and save it into the respective Word DOT format.
+This API helps developers to automate the conversion process and save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}